ImageMagick/Usage-Markdown/morphology/index.md

 Here we look at techniques where the repeated morphology operations are constrained or limited to a particular area or region of an image.
 Basically techniques that can be used to ensure that you do not 'overflow' or grow beyond some limit or area of interest.

 This generally requires a 'mask' image of some kind, and is typically done using a [Write Protect Mask](../masking/#write_mask), to limit what pixels are updated.

 ### Conditional Dilation

 The [Dilate Morphology Method](#dilate) as you know will expand a specific shape according to a given kernel neighbourhood.
 '**Conditional Dilation**' is essentually the same thing, but sets a limit as to how far the dilation can spread when repeatedly applied to an image.

 A [Draw Flood-Fill](../color_basics/#floodfill_draw) is in one sense the ultimate 'Conditional Dilation'.
-It will simply fill any orthogonal ([Diamond Kernel](#diamond) neighbourhood) that happens to the the same color as the starting point.
+It will simply fill any orthogonal ([Diamond Kernel](#diamond) neighbourhood) that happens to the same color as the starting point.

 For example, we can select a single point in one of number of disks, and conditionally dilate (flood fill) until that disk has been completely recolored, seperating it from the other shapes.

 ~~~